thirumurthis/Learnings/helm/helm_understanding_with_AKS.md

   - First create an image and push to ACR.
   -
   - STEP 1: Create a Dockerfile like below to create image.
+    - The project can be cloned fomr Microsoft repository in Git.
+Sample nodejs application
    ```
    FROM node:latest